davidhu34/Algorithm_Final_STA/doc/requirement.md

 ### Performance

-Not important since we are not applying for contest :wink: .
+Not important since we are not participating the contest :wink: .

 ## Time and Slack Constraint